Family adventure and fun in Niagara Falls, Canada

 Location: 5920 Niagara River Parkway, Niagara Falls

-Challenge yourself on three self-paced obstacle courses with dozens of climbing, ziplining and jumping circuits at the Whirlpool Adventure Course.
+Challenge yourself on three self-paced obstacle courses with dozens of climbing, ziplining and jumping circuits.
 Free parking is available on-site.

 Location: 3500 Niagara River Parkway, Niagara Falls

-No visit to Niagara Falls is complete without taking the iconic 20-minute Voyage to the Falls boat tour from Niagara City Cruises.
+No visit to Niagara Falls is complete without taking the iconic 20-minute boat tour from Niagara City Cruises.
 This mist-filled journey delivers stunning views of the Niagara Gorge, American Falls, Bridal Veil Falls and Canadian Horseshoe Falls.

 Location: 5920 Niagara River Parkway, Niagara Falls

-The Niagara River Parkway Recreation Trail runs along the Niagara Parkway and is used by pedestrians and cyclists and is also wheelchair accessible.
+This multi-use, accessible trail runs along the Niagara Parkway.
 Note the stories of freedom and courage with Niagara Parks’ displays and monuments honouring Black Canadian history.

 Location: 3350 Niagara River Parkway, Niagara Falls